awsdocs/amazon-personalize-developer-guide/doc_source/working-with-training-metrics.md

  *Offline metrics* are the metrics Amazon Personalize generates when you train a solution version\.
 You can use offline metrics to evaluate the performance of the model before you create a campaign and provide recommendations\.
 Offline metrics allow you to view the effects of modifying a solution's hyperparameters or compare results from solutions that use the same training data but use different recipes\.
 For the rest of this section, the term metrics refers to *offline metrics*\.

  To get performance metrics, Amazon Personalize splits the input interactions data into two sets: a training set and a testing set\.
-The training set consists of 90% of your users and their interactions data\.
-The testing set consists of the remaining 10% of users and their interactions data\.
+The training set consists of 90% of each user's interactions data\.
+The testing set consists of the remaining 10% of each user's interactions data\.
 Amazon Personalize then creates the solution version using the training set\.

  When training completes, Amazon Personalize gives the solution version the oldest 90% of each user’s data from the testing set as input\.
 Amazon Personalize then calculates metrics by comparing the recommendations the solution version generates to the actual interactions in the newest 10% of each user’s data from the testing set\.